Pool Rules

 1. Lifeguards will determine which swimmers are qualified to enter the deep end of the pool and/or use the diving board via the Swim Test.

-2. Lifeguards may deny privileges to anyone who fails to comply with the rules.
+2. Lifeguards may deny privileges to anyone who fails to comply with Rules.

 3. Because lifeguards are charged with ensuring the safety of swimmers, there must be no unnecessary visiting with them.
-Anyone consistently distracting, not listening to lifeguards or otherwise interfering with their work will be suspended from the pool by the manager.
+Anyone consistently distracting, not listening to lifeguards or otherwise interfering with their work may have privileges suspended or revoked.

 GENERAL